 17. Prior Surgeries

 Surgeries which are directly associated with male reproductive organs or nearby organs such as vasectomy, inguinal hernia repairs, scrotal or testicular surgery can have an undesirable impact on male fertility.
-These surgeries prevent a man from having the adequate amount of sperms in ejaculate, which is a prominent evidence of male infertility.
+These surgeries prevent a man from having an adequate amount of sperms in the ejaculate, which is prominent evidence of male infertility.

 So, these are some of the most common causes of male infertility.
 You need to keep in mind that male infertility needs to be dealt with in a positive way.
 Don’t worry if you have irreversible infertility because with the advancements in Science, you have some treatment options such as TESA, ICSI, IMSI where your sperms are utilized to have a baby.
 Call at +917899912611 to know about various treatments options available for a particular fertility problem.